calebmsword/kivy/README.md

 ![image](https://github.com/calebmsword/kivy/assets/85499281/f82d8537-203b-4efd-886f-0d4ec278fd5b)

-Evidently, the root widget has a parent, and it so happens to be the [global Window object](https://kivy.org/doc/stable/api-kivy.core.window.html).
+Evidently, the root widget has a parent, and it so happens to be the [Window object](https://kivy.org/doc/stable/api-kivy.core.window.html).
 If you poke around the documentation for the `Window` object, you'll find that it has a method called `add_widget`.
 Wait a minute... can we add a second "root widget" to a running app?

 Let's try it: